 Location: /.doh/manifests/ap_cache.json

-Usage: Primarily internal to the Auto-Packager.
-Inspecting it can sometimes help debug caching issues.
+Usage: Internal to the Auto-Packager.
+Inspecting it can help debug caching issues.

 cli_manifest.json